Inaugural lecture Eric Velleman

 On Wednesday 25 May 2022, Eric Velleman will be installed as professor of Inclusive Digital Design & Engineering.
 The title of his inaugural lecture is: Accessibility Agents and the future of Inclusive Digital Design and Engineering

 The meeting will be held at HAN Campus Arnhem, but there is also the possiblity to attend online.
-The meeting will be subtitled in English and a sign language interpreter will be present.
+The meeting will be subtitled in English.

-- Installation Eric Velleman by Yvonne de Haan, Member Executive Board HAN
+- 16:00 – 16:10: Installation Eric Velleman by Yvonne de Haan, Vice President Executive Board HAN

 Eric Velleman (1960) is a passionate researcher and has built up a large international network in the field of inclusive digital design & engineering over the past 20 years.
 He obtained his doctorate in 2018 on research into the implementation of digital accessibility within Dutch municipalities and obtained his doctorate on this subject at the University of Twente.
 Velleman has conducted several studies into digital accessibility of, among others, the Dutch government, the business community and healthcare.
 These projects, commissioned by the Ministry of the Interior, the Institute of Human Rights and interest groups, among others, were discussed in the House of Representatives and in national media.